awsdocs/amazon-connect-admin-guide/doc_source/what-is-amazon-connect.md

 + **Amazon Lex**—Amazon Connect integrates with Amazon Lex to build conversational interfaces using voice and text\.
 Amazon Lex provides the advanced deep learning functionalities of automatic speech recognition \(ASR\) for converting speech to text, and natural language understanding \(NLU\) to recognize the intent of the text, to enable you to build applications with highly engaging user experiences and lifelike conversational interactions\.
 For more information, see the [Amazon Lex Developer Guide](http://docs.aws.amazon.com/lex/latest/dg/)\.

-+ **Kinesis**—Amazon Connect integrates with Kinesis as the platform for streaming contact trace records \(CTR\), a raw \(JSON formatted\) output of detailed metadata about a call, in near real time\.
++ **Kinesis**—Amazon Connect integrates with Kinesis as the platform for streaming contact trace records \(CTR\) and agent event streams data\.
+The data is published to Kinesis in JSON format, and include details about contacts and agent activities in your contact center\.
 You can use this data stream to optionally process and publish them into Amazon Redshift \(an AWS data warehouse service\) or your custom data warehouse systems, enabling detailed analytics and reporting on your contact center data\.
 You can leverage Amazon QuickSight \(a cloud\-powered business analytics service\) or your own BI tools to build powerful visualizations on top of synthesized data\.
 Additionally, this data can be streamed to Elasticsearch to query on this data using a convenient visual interface\.
 For more information, see the [Amazon Kinesis Data Streams Developer Guide](http://docs.aws.amazon.com/streams/latest/dev/)\.
+**Note**
+Amazon Connect does not support publishing data to streams for which server\-side encryption is enabled\.

 + **Amazon CloudWatch**—Amazon Connect integrates with CloudWatch to provide you with real\-time operational metrics for your contact center, such as total calls per second, calls rejected and throttled, percentage of concurrent calls, failed / missed calls count \(errors, bad number/address, busy/line engaged\), and contact flow errors\.
 You can set up monitors on these metrics in order to stay on top of the health of your contact center\.
 For more information, see [Monitoring Amazon Connect Using Amazon CloudWatch Metrics](monitoring-cloudwatch.md)\.